Dancer

 WHAT WE DO

-There is a thriving Junior Drama Club for Year 7 and Year 8 which meets once a week.
-It is run by Drama Ambassadors and supervised by Drama staff.
-Students have the opportunity to acquire a range of performance and technical skills and are encouraged to use various performance opportunities showcase their work.
+There is a thriving Junior Drama Club for Year 7 which meets once a week.
+It is run by Drama Scholarship leaders and supervised by Drama stuff.
+Students have the opportunity to acquire a range of performance skills and this culminates in a scripted performance towards the end of June.

 Facilities